 What is done cannot be undone

-In this piece the artists create an autonomous choreography of abstract spheres that emerge from an urban park landscape.
+An autonomous choreography of abstract spheres that emerge from an urban park landscape.
 During the course of 6 minutes the camera circles around the park four times.
 Both sound scape and visuals create, in sync with the rhythm of the four rotations, a transition from associations with nature to urban associations.

 Music composer Huba de Graaff combined field recordings and electronic music for this video work.
 This combination opens up for the interpretation of the piece in two ways: as an experimental data film, but also as work in the long standing tradition of landscape depiction.
 This way the island-park is presented as an illusion of the rural, situated in the urban.

-location: Erasmuspark, Amsterdam, NL
+Location: Erasmuspark, Amsterdam, NL

 Huba de Graaff: Composition.
 Wiek Hijmans: guitar.
 Capella Amsterdam: vocals.
 Niekie Meijering: vocals